home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ### Traffic Rules

 Entities appear for each Traffic Rule.
-This allows toggling of rules on and off.
+This allows toggling rules on and off.

 ## Sensor